MathiasKandelborg/MathiasKandelborg/README.md

 ### Hi, I love open source so much I stream it [@NeonRayTracer](https://twitch.tv/neonraytracer/)

-- Back from hiatus, I got too stressed; I've calmed down and have actionable things to mitigate burn-out again <3
+- Back from hiatus, what should I work on, maybe your repo? 🤔

 - 😄 Pronouns: he/him - they/them
 - 😲 Standard specifications are awesome.
 It's almost like if everyone used them; everything would be easier.
 - ⚡ Fun fact: Facts are rarely as factual as this one.
-- 🤭 Another not so fun fact: SystemD is very bad; if you can avoid it, please do, and please have fisticuff with me if you think it's any good!
+- 🤭 Another not so fun fact: SystemD is very bad; proper alternatives are non-existent

 I make processor go _brrrrr_